andychangdev/ca-hangman-terminal/README.md

 1. **Download the Git Repository**

-    Download the repository by pressing on the green "< > code" button then press 'Download ZIP'.
+    Download the repository by pressing on the green "< > code" button then press "Download ZIP".

     You can also run the following command in your preferred terminal application to clone the repository:
     ```bash